 Why should fun and learning stop during Summer?

 Thank you to everyone who helped make Camp Guadalupe Summer 2021 a success!
-Stay tuned for details for Summer 2022…
+See below for details for Summer 2022!

 Camp Guadalupe is a drop-in camp that provides participants with an educational, affordable, and engaging way to enjoy Summer months.